KLindbeck/KLindbeck.github.io/index.md

 *  Caught 5 infosec violations.

 <h4>Louisiana Builds</h4>

--During the Summer of 2024 I spent 5 weeks between Baton Rouge and Shreveport helping build and impliment new technology in the Next Generation of Amazon Buildings.
+- During the Summer of 2024 I spent 5 weeks between Baton Rouge and Shreveport helping build and impliment new technology in the Next Generation of Amazon Buildings.

 <h4>Internal Amazon Webmaster/Administrator</h4>

--Currently over see 9 Interal Webpages for Amazon
+- Currently over see 9 Interal Webpages for Amazon

 This includes:
 *   5 pages relating to specific Amazon locations